deodandem/1134/content/docs/Schedule/_index.md

 Nov 9 - Ben Lerner, *The Hatred of Poetry*

-Nov 11 - 'Bad' poetry
+Nov 11 - What is 'bad poetry'?

 Nov 13 - Review